Catalyzing & Innovating

 - Developing the first ecoregional handbook for The Nature Conservancy (Designing a Geography of Hope: Guidelines for Ecoregion-based Conservation in The Nature Conservancy)

 - Reestablishing the American Bison Society on its 100th anniversary to bring together stakeholders from industry, Native American, government, academia and the NGO sector to develop and begin to implement a 100 year vision for the ecological restoration of bison.

 - Developing a vision to receive as a gift from Goldman Sachs a very large Wildlife Conservation Society private reserve in Chilean Tierra del Fuego and helping on strategic planning and research development (Karukinka Reserve, Chile)

 - Running the Wildlife Conservation Society’s Futures Group which considered future global scenarios that would affect WCS’ mission of wildlife and wildland conservation (see Futures of the Wild in “Resources”)

 - Serving an incubator function to test new program ideas, establish those that have broad acceptance, and hand them over to other parts of the institution (Ecoregional conservation at The Nature Conservancy; Landscape ecology and species programs at the Wildlife Conservation Society)

 - Writing synthetic forward-looking pieces on important issues in conservation (see “Resources”)

-- Co-leading session on “novel entities” at the GEF-IUCN Global Commons workshop (2016) which led to preparation of a paper on novel entities for the Scientific and Technical Advisory Panel of the Global Environment Facility
+- Co-led a session on “novel entities” at the GEF-IUCN Global Commons workshop (2016) which led to preparation of a paper on novel entities for the Scientific and Technical Advisory Panel of the Global Environment Facility

 - Worked with IUCN’s Species Survival Commission to plan a workshop on synthetic biology and conservation at the Rockefeller Foundation’s Bellagio Center; I presented an invited talk at the workshop